Eclipses

 As the time approached 13h45 the sky was clear and we headed for second contact.
 It got quite cold.
 We saw the approaching moon shadow and then the diamond ring and then totality.
 It was magnificent.
 There were corona spikes in the top left and bottom right areas.
 We could see a solar flare at the bottom.
 The 3 minutes 55 seconds went quickly.
 The second diamond ring appeared and it was over.
 We waited for fourth contact and watched it happen.

 We looked at the pictures.
 Phill had a few good ones of totality.
 His best had Baily’s Beads and a solar flare.
 He didn’t get a good corona photographs due to problems with focus and exposure which weren’t worth trying to fix during totality.
-Many people miss rare minutes of totality faffing with cameras.
+Many people missed the rare minutes of totality faffing with cameras.
 If something goes wrong with a camera, forget it and just enjoy the view.

 This was the 29th eclipse of Saros 139.